TanavT/1TBCSSFile/my-react-app/README.md

 # Seeding Database

-Set the MONGO_URL to database url (local or cloud address) within .env

-(You cannot run this on render.com with the free tier)

-run
+after doing all above instructions (including setting up the .env file for your implementation), run

     npm run seed